Vitae Reaches Market Cap of $6.84 Million (VITAE)

-Vitae (CURRENCY:VITAE) traded 11.8% lower against the US dollar during the twenty-four hour period ending at 10:00 AM ET on December 30th.
-One Vitae coin can now be purchased for $0.35 or 0.00000755 BTC on major exchanges.
-Vitae has a total market capitalization of $6.84 million and $20,417.00 worth of Vitae was traded on exchanges in the last 24 hours.
-During the last week, Vitae has traded up 1.4% against the US dollar.
+Vitae (CURRENCY:VITAE) traded down 11.8% against the US dollar during the 24-hour period ending at 19:00 PM ET on January 1st.
+Vitae has a total market cap of $6.84 million and approximately $20,417.00 worth of Vitae was traded on exchanges in the last 24 hours.
+One Vitae coin can currently be purchased for $0.35 or 0.00000755 BTC on exchanges.
+In the last week, Vitae has traded 1.4% higher against the US dollar.

 - Dystem (DTEM) traded 3.5% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.